gruntwork-io/helm-kubernetes-services/charts/k8s-service/README.md

 - `Deployment`: The main `Deployment` controller that will manage the application container image specified in the `containerImage` input value.
+- `CanaryDeployment` An optional `Deployment` controller that will manage a [canary deployment](https://martinfowler.com/bliki/CanaryRelease.html) of the application container image specified in the `canary.containerImage` input value.
+This is useful for testing a new application tag, in parallel to your stable tag, prior to rolling the new tag out.
+Created only if you configure the `canary.containerImage` values (and set `canary.enabled = true`).
 - `Service`: The `Service` resource providing a stable endpoint that can be used to address to `Pods` created by the `Deployment` controller.
 Created only if you configure the `service` input (and set `service.enabled = true`).